Schools Environmental Education Program

 The lessons are targeted at specific learning levels from pre-school right through to year 12 and VCAL.

-All lessons can be delivered as excursions to the Eco Living Display Centre, incursions, online interactive workshops or webinars.
+All lessons can be delivered as excursions to the Eco Living Display Centre, incursions, online interactive lesson or webinars.

 We can tailor a program specific to your timeframe, school and current area of inquiry.